-The candidate must document active membership in any of the regional, state, national and international professional organizations or specialty professional associations specified in departmental guidelines to be relevant to the profession or discipline, necessary for program accreditation, or which serve to model for students an appropriate professional orientation.
+The candidate must document active membership in any of the regional, state, national and international professional organizations or specialty professional associations specified in school/division guidelines to be relevant to the profession or discipline, necessary for program accreditation, or which serve to model for students an appropriate professional orientation.

 Opportunities for service to the professional discipline may vary substantially by discipline.
-Consequently, interpretation of these criteria at the department level is critical.
+Consequently, interpretation of these criteria at the school/division level is critical.